SeekRBP: Leveraging Sequence-Structure Integration with Reinforcement Learning for Receptor-Binding Protein Identification: Results

 \subsection{Comparison with benchmark methods}

 To further evaluate the predictive performance of SeekRBP, we benchmarked it against several state-of-the-art approaches, encompassing both machine learning-based tools (PhANNs and PhageRBPdetection) and homology-based methods (BLASTp and Pharokka).
-For the learning-based models, ROC curves were generated using the output prediction probabilities, whereas alignment bit-scores were utilized for the homology-based methods.
-As illustrated in Fig. \ref{fig:sota}, SeekRBP achieves the highest AUROC of 0.9418, consistently outperforming all baseline methods.
-Notably, the homology-based methods, Pharokka and BLASTp, demonstrate strong performance with AUROC scores of 0.9024 and 0.8976, respectively, surpassing the existing learning-based tools.
+Following widely adopted practices, we utilized the $roc\_curve$ function within the scikit-learn library to construct our ROC curves: for the learning-based models, ROC curves were generated using the output prediction probabilities, whereas alignment bit-scores were utilized for the homology-based methods.
+As illustrated in Fig. \ref{fig:sota}, SeekRBP achieves the highest AUROC of 0.9431, consistently outperforming all baseline methods.
+Notably, the homology-based methods, Pharokka and BLASTp, demonstrate strong performance with AUROC scores of 0.9032 and 0.8985, respectively, surpassing the existing learning-based tools.
 However, the ROC curve for SeekRBP strictly dominates the other methods across the entire threshold spectrum.
 This performance suggests that our bandit-based sampling strategy effectively identifies highly informative negative examples, enabling the model to learn more discriminative features of RBPs without sacrificing generalization to divergent RBPs.

+We further compared the precision, recall and F1-score of all competing methods (Supplementary Fig. S4).
+The results revealed that SeekRBP yielded the best overall F1-score, which was approximately 6\% higher than the second best methods, while maintaining competitive precision and recall.
+Further error analysis indicated that most false positive sequences are labelled as structural proteins without detailed functions, which indicate that these ``incorrect'' predictions may be potential RBPs.
+We also summarized model performance under thresholds ranging from 0.40 to 0.80 (Supplementary Table S1).
+The results demonstrated that increasing the decision threshold can improve the precision of SeekRBP, while still maintained a higher recall value than the second best method.
+Thus, users can select customized thresholds according to their actual application scenarios and performance preferences.

+In addition, SeekRBP offering balanced performance and fast inference speed for large-scale RBP screening tasks.
+We benchmarked inference runtime across all tools on 1,000 protein sequences (Table. \ref{tab:runtime_compare}).
+SeekRBP only consumed 2.15 minutes, achieving comparable computational efficiency to the fastest machine learning-based PhANNs (2.08 min) and far less runtime than homology-based BLASTp and Pharokka, whose costs drastically surge when adopting large public reference databases.